SLURM

 # These are comment lines

-# numpy, scipy, pandas, scikit-learn, etc.
+# numpy, pandas, and matplotlib

-module load Anaconda2
+module load python/3.12.4 scipy-stack/2025a

-python vectorization.py
+python my_analysis_code.py

-Note that a SLURM batch script must begin with the #!/bin/bash directive on the first line.
+A SLURM batch script must begin with the #!/bin/bash directive on the first line.
 The subsequent lines begin with the SLURM directive #SBATCH followed by a resource request or other pertinent job information.
 Email alerts will be sent to the specified address when the job begins, aborts, and ends.
 Below the #SBATCH directives are the Linux commands needed to run your program or analysis.
 Once your job has been submitted via the sbatch command (details shown below), SLURM will match your resource requests with idle resources on the cluster, run your specified commands on one or more compute nodes, and then email you (if requested in your batch script) when your job begins, ends, and/or fails.

 Here is a list of basic #SBATCH directives: